 the applicable missing data procedures, or

-a reasonable temporary method, or
+an Executive Officer approved alternate method

-an Executive Officer approved alternate method.
+a temporary method as permitted under section 95491.2(b)(2)(A) and described in section 95481.
+A temporary method may be used for a source that was affected by a loss of data for a period not to exceed six months.
+Missing data covering a period of time longer than six months during a calendar year requires an Executive Officer approved alternate method.

 The verifier must note the date, time and source of any missing data substitutions discovered during the course of verification in the validation or verification report.